5 steps to building regulations approval

 2. Submit your building control application

-You can apply to your local building control team in one of two ways:
+You can apply to your local building control authority in one of two ways:

 a) Full Plans application: For the majority of these applications the building control team will check and ‘approve’ the plans before work starts.
 You’ll need to submit all drawings, specifications and, where necessary, calculations for structure, thermal, water consumption and so on.
 Submitting this type of application reduces the risk of contravening the regulations and helps avoid costly delays.